kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

 1. Open the [AWS S3 Console](https://console.aws.amazon.com/s3/).
 1. Select the `app.[appdomain].com` bucket, click **Properties**, click **Permissions**, and click **Add bucket policy**
-1. Copy and paste the following policy into the Bucket Policy Editor (be sure to change `app.[appdomain].com` to match the name of your bucket):
+1. Copy and paste the following policy into the Bucket Policy Editor (be sure to change `app.[appdomain].com` to match the name of the bucket):
 ```
 {
   "Version":"2012-10-17",